-So, here I go again.
-I’m starting this challenge at the beginning of December, so it is definitely going to take a bit longer to complete than the last one.
-The winter months will make it difficult and/or impossible to visit a lot of the villages in the mountains of the northern part of the department.
-But, there are quite a few down here in the south so I should be able to get a lot done while I wait for the spring and summer months to return.
-Some of these villages are among my favorites in the area, including Gattières, Puget-Théniers, Guillaumes, Saint-Jean-Cap-Ferrat and Tourette-du-Château.
+I started this challenge at the beginning of December 2020, so it definitely took a bit longer to complete than the last one.
+The winter months made it difficult and/or impossible to visit a lot of the villages in the mountains of the northern part of the department.
+But, there were quite a few down here in the south so I was be able to get a lot done while I waited for the spring months to return.
+Some of these villages are among my favorites in the area, including Gattières, Gars, Pierrefeu, Guillaumes, Saint-Jean-Cap-Ferrat and Tourette-du-Château.
 In truth I probably went through more than half of these villages on the 73 Villages challenge.
-But, since they weren’t part of the official itineray, I’m going back again.
+But, since they weren’t part of the official itinerary, I went back again to make things official.

-Like last time, the villages are divided into eight different groups based on their general location (bold = visited):
+Like last time, the villages are divided into eight different groups based on their general location:

 Le Mentonnais et Monaco (6)

 Bendejun, Blausasc, Cantaron, Chateauneuf-Villevieille, Contes, Drap, Falicon, Saint-André-de-la-Roch, Touët-de-l’Escarène, Tourette-Levens, La Trinité

 Le Var Inférieur et le pays Grassois (28)